Wednesday, November 29, 2006

 as to be beyond belief, the book’s popularity and promotion during the previous decade, and its lingering influence in the present day, show that we are all still getting the hard sell on biological determinism.

-You’ve also probably noticed that many of the players of this research the Pioneer Fund had links to the nazi movement of Germany, the fascist movement of Italy, and the white supremacy movement of the United States.
+You’ve also probably noticed that many of the players of this research had links to the nazi movement of Germany, the fascist movement of Italy, and the white supremacy movement of the United States.
 We have no problem linking the first two movements.
 After all, Hitler did meet with Mussolini on a number of occasions.
-Linking these two movements to American totalitarian movements, however, should give us pause to wonder if nazism had spread temporally and geographically beyond Germany of the 1930s and 1940s.
+Linking these two movements to American totalitarian factions, however, should give us pause to wonder if nazism had spread temporally and geographically beyond Germany of the 1930s and 1940s.

 After all, if it waddles like a duck, quacks like a duck, and goose steps like a duck….